 Lumber Baron Bed and Breakfast – CO (Two women were murdered by a fellow boarder).

-Wabasha Caves – ST PAUL (Three gangsters playing cards were murdered by a hit man doing mob business).
+Wabasha Caves – St Paul (Three gangsters playing cards were murdered by a hit man doing mob business).

-Fort Sills, OK (One issue ended in murder of the woman, who was killed by one of the two men she was involved with; A husband, and her lover, or two boyfriends she was both seeing.
+Fort Sill, OK (One issue ended in murder of the woman, who was killed by one of the two men she was involved with; A husband, and her lover, or two boyfriends she was both seeing.
 Both are risky behaviors).

 People who commit suicide find no peace on the other side, and sometimes reenact their deaths.